The New Digital SAT® – What You Need To Know!

 - Option eliminator will help you strike through the answer choices to a question you feel are not correct.

-You may wonder how long the new digital SAT test is?
-The good news is that the digital SAT will be a considerably shorter test to take.
-While the traditional paper-and-pencil test takes three hours to complete, the digital SAT will only last two hours and 14 minutes.
-The table below compares the testing times of the old SAT vs. new SAT:
+You may wonder how long is the Digital SAT test?
+The good news is that the Digital SAT is a considerably shorter test to take.
+While the traditional paper and pencil test takes three hours to complete, the Digital SAT only lasts two hours and 14 minutes.
+The table below compares the testing times of the old SAT vs. Digital SAT:

 Paper SAT | Digital SAT | |